Martain24/Car-Game/README.md

 I ensured the program handles edge cases, such as when the car is already in the desired state, and when an invalid command is entered.

+## What I learned

+Throughout this project, I learned several important concepts and techniques in Java:

+- **Handling `while` loops**: I used a `while` loop to keep the game running until the user chooses to exit, allowing the program to repeatedly ask for input.

+- **User input with `Scanner`**: I learned how to handle user input using the `Scanner` class, capturing commands and processing them accordingly.

+- **Using classes with getters and setters**: I created the `Car` class with private attributes, using getters and setters to provide controlled access to the car's properties.
+This approach improves functionality by allowing changes to be made more easily and ensuring better encapsulation.

+- **Encapsulation with private attributes**: By making class attributes private and using getter and setter methods, I ensured that the car’s internal state could be controlled, preventing unauthorized access and modification.

+- **Modularizing the code**: I learned to break down the code into smaller, manageable pieces (methods like `run()`, `stop()`, and `showCarGameRules()`), making the code more organized and easier to maintain.